 Mr. Nelson’s litigation expertise and client service are widely recognized.
 The National Law Journal recognized Mr. Nelson as a “trailblazer” in its first edition of Energy & Environmental Trailblazers for his innovative and effective strategies for resolving environmental mass tort litigation, and Mr. Nelson has twice led Gibson Dunn’s Washington, DC office to be named the Product Liability / Mass Torts Litigation Department of the Year by the National Law Journal.
-For the past two editions, including the inaugural edition in 2021, Mr. Nelson was recognized as a member of Lawdragon’s inaugural “Leading Environmental and Energy Lawyers.”
+For the past two editions, including the inaugural edition in 2021, Mr. Nelson was recognized as a member of Lawdragon’s Green 500: Leaders in Environmental Law.
 Based on surveys of corporate counsel, BTI Consulting Group has twice named Mr. Nelson as a BTI Client Service All-Star.
 BTI recognized Mr. Nelson for his “true thought leadership; innovation; creativity applied to the client; focused, practical problem-solving; valued counsel; responsiveness and accessibility; total commitment to the client.”

 Representative mass tort and environmental litigation experience:

 - Successfully excluded all of plaintiffs’ chemical fate & transport and medical causation experts in a 370-plaintiff toxic tort mass action lawsuit in federal court in Louisiana, which effectively ended the litigation.